Lokiisunny/collabarative_drawing_app/README.md

 1. **Canvas Resize**: When browser window is resized, canvas redraws but may lose some stroke precision
 2. **High Latency**: Under high network latency, drawing may appear slightly delayed
-3. **Operation History**: Undo/redo works but may not perfectly sync in edge cases with rapid operations
-4. **Mobile Performance**: On older mobile devices, performance may degrade with many simultaneous users
-5. **No Persistence**: Drawings are not saved to database - lost on server restart
+3. **No Persistence**: Drawings are not saved to database - lost on server restart
-6. **Room Cleanup**: Empty rooms are cleaned up but may persist briefly in memory
+4. **Room Cleanup**: Empty rooms are cleaned up but may persist briefly in memory

 ## Technical Decisions

 - **Socket.io**: Chosen over native WebSockets for easier room management and automatic reconnection
-- **In-Memory State**: State stored in memory for simplicity - not suitable for production scale
 - **Operation-Based Undo**: Each drawing operation tracked for global undo/redo
-- **Path Optimization**: Points collected during drawing, rendered as complete paths
 - **Client-Side Rendering**: All drawing happens client-side for smooth performance

 ## Browser Support